 —Get started baking gluten-free with Merissa’s ebook – Frugal Gluten Free.

-There are so many fun and tasty ways to use dandelion flowers, which are also sometimes referred to as lion’s tooth.
-Next year, I’m going to get started even sooner in the spring so I can cook with dandelions as long as possible.
+There are so many fun and tasty ways to use dandelion flowers, sometimes referred to as lion’s tooth.
+Next year, I’m starting even sooner in the spring to cook with dandelions as long as possible.
 Long live the humble but powerful dandelion flowers.

 Have you eaten dandelions before?
 What are your favorite ways to enjoy this flower?